andyswanepoel/unit-testing-workshop/README.md

 ### Step 1 - Requirements

-- Create some requirements for you application
+- Create some requirements for the application
 - See the completed [requirements document](https://github.com/andyswanepoel/unit-testing-workshop/blob/step-1-requirements/REQUIREMENTS.md)

 ### Step 2 - Write tests for user display